apecloud/myduckserver/docs/tutorial/htap-setup.md

 # Cleanup

-You can run `/bin/bash cleanup.sh` to clean up all the testing data after the trial.
+You can run `/bin/bash cleanup.sh` to cleanup all the testing data after the trial.